BGRicker/wes-bos-react/readme.md

 #### this.props
 ###### this - refers to the component being referenced
 ###### props - object passed
+    - available anywhere in the component's return block
     - $r in console shows current component
     - $r.props / $r.props.tagline

-available anywhere in the component's return block
+you don't need a full react component if just rendering html, just need a stateless functional component
+    - change react component class to a constant, passing (props):
+        - const Header = props => {